onlyjazz/flask-docs/docs/first_study.md

 When you click **SAVE** the profile study will be opened.

 ##Study Profile
-The Study Profile page shows your study's attributes, Alert rules, Analytic rules, Users, Sites and comments.
+The Study Profile page shows your study's attributes; Alert rules, Analytic rules, Users, Sites and comments.

   ![Screenshot](img/study/study_profile.PNG)